phax/ph-jaxb-plugin/README.md

 The version 2.2.7 is linked against JAXB 2.2.7.
 The current version 2.2.11.6 is linked against JAXB 2.2.11.

-Versions <= 2.2.11.4 are compatible with ph-commons < 6.0.
-Versions >= 2.2.11.5 are compatible with ph-commons >= 6.0.
-Versions >= 2.2.11.7 required JDK 8.

 #News and noteworthy
+  * v2.2.11.8
+    * Added -Xph-tostring requires ph-commons >= 8.6.2
+    * Added -Xph-tostring-legacy
+  * v2.2.11.7
+    * JDK8 is required
-  * Version 2.2.11.7 - the `ph-csu` settings is now also applied on nested generated classes
+    * the `ph-csu` settings is now also applied on nested generated classes
+  * v2.2.11
+    * linked against JAXB 2.2.11
+  * v2.2.7
+    * linked against JAXB 2.2.7

 #Maven usage
 Add something **like** the following to your pom.xml to use this artifact: